 - Photo damage

 Chemical peels may be classified as light, medium, or deep, depending on how many layers of skin they are designed to remove.
 Light chemical peels remove only the outer layer of skin, while medium and deep peels remove multiple layers.
 Light peels can also be performed on a more frequent basis since they remove only the top layer of skin that quickly rejuvenates itself.

-One of the most popular chemical peels amongst South Jersey patients is Obagi® Blue.
+One of the most popular chemical peels amongst patients in the New Jersey and greater Philadelphia areas is Obagi® Blue.
 Produced by Obagi® Medical, this particular peel must be performed by a licensed provider because of its intense formula that provides deep, long-lasting results.
 Obagi® Blue is one of the most effective peels when it comes to improving the texture and tone of the skin.
 Normally, three separate treatments are given at two-week intervals for maximum benefits.